Five Strategies for a Smarter Self Funded Health Plan

-Many large corporations have been offering self funded health plans for decades.
-In fact, from 1996 to 2018, self funded health plans for employers rose from 28.5% to 38.7%.
-However, four out of five had 500+ employees, which makes sense because large employers can leverage their sizeable patient population to drive down prices when negotiating with health systems.
+Many large corporations have been offering self-funded health plans for decades.
+In fact, from 1996 to 2018, self-funded health plans for employers rose from 28.5% to 38.7%.
+Four out of five had 500+ employees, which makes sense because large employers can leverage their sizeable patient population to drive down prices when negotiating with health systems.

 Through sophisticated provider network design, The Alliance offers employers three ways to access and customize their network.

 - The Comprehensive Network by The Alliance: This “standard” option serves as a broad choice network for you to offer your employees a wide selection of choices.
-It encompasses over 34,000 health care providers, hospitals, doctors, and clinicians.
+It encompasses over 38,000 healthcare providers, hospitals, doctors, and clinicians.

-- The Alliance & Trilogy Health Networks: This option offers your employees even more choice, and covers over 90% of Wisconsin, encompassing over 41,000 health care providers.
+- The Alliance & Trilogy Health Networks: This option offers your employees even more choice, and covers over 90% of Wisconsin, encompassing over 45,500 healthcare providers.
 This option gives your employees the most choice possible.

-- The Premier Network by The Alliance: This option is for employers who want a fully customizable health plan.
-The Premier Network allows employers to structure their health benefits into a tiered platform, which they can use to offer a set range of provider options to their employees while incentivizing them to use high-value providers.
-This carrots-and-sticks approach lowers both the employer and employees’ health care costs without restricting patients to a particular provider.
+- The Premier Networks by The Alliance: This option is for employers who want a fully customizable health plan.
+The Premier Networks allow employers to structure their health benefits into a tiered platform, which they can use to offer a set range of provider options to their employees while incentivizing them to use high-value providers.
+This carrots-and-sticks approach lowers both the employer and employees’ healthcare costs without restricting patients to a particular provider.

 This driver of payment reform offers a more transparent and appropriate benchmark to measure relative value while also enabling employers to use benefit plan design to incentivize employees to utilize low-cost, high-quality providers.

-Lastly, Reference-Based Contracting protects your employees from unexpected charges while also providing the ability to predict future health care costs better.
-That’s why over 85% of the providers in our network use this unique contracting methodology.
+Lastly, Reference-Based Contracting protects your employees from unexpected charges while also providing the ability to predict future healthcare costs better.
+That’s why most of the providers in our network use this unique contracting methodology.